 - Magnolia Street - 1st Avenue to Rady Street

-- Rowen Avenue from Trigg Street to 5th Street Bridge
+- Rowen Avenue - Trigg Street to 5th Street Bridge

-- Williamsburg Avenue from Main Street to Nicholson Street
+- Williamsburg Avenue - Main Street to Nicholson Street

 The City of Richmond and our consultant team from the firms Michael Baker, Jr., and Alta Planning and Design has developed the City’s first ever Bicycle Master Plan which details a proposed network of improved bike infrastructure throughout the City.
 This document was developed with extensive public comment and feedback and will serve as a blueprint as the City continues to build a more inclusive bike infrastructure.
 With nearly 3,000 responses to the online survey and several hundred comments and markups made with the online mapping tool, the City is confident that this plan moves Richmond in the right direction to improved biking convenience and safety.